CloudCanal

 - On the CloudCanal interface, navigate to Sync Tasks -> Create Task

-- Select the Topics that need data migration:
+- Choose the Topics for data reassignment:

 - Confirm the task: